lowrollr/mctx/README.md

 In the case where a tree is full, values and visit counts are still propagated backwards to all nodes along the visit path as they would if the expansion was in bounds.
 However, a new node is not created and stored in the search tree, only its in-bounds predecessors are updated.

+## Examples
+The mctx readme links to a simple Connect4 example: https://github.com/Carbon225/mctx-classic

+I modified this example to demonstrate the use of `alphazero_policy` and `get_subtree`.
+You can see it [here](https://github.com/lowrollr/mctx-az/blob/main/connect4.ipynb)

 ## Issues
 If you run into problems or need help, please create an Issue and I will do my best to assist you promptly.